dougiesquire/CAFE-f6_documentation/docs/overview/index.rst

 Project overview
 ================

-This project is still under active development.
 These pages include some details of how the project is currently set up.
+Please note that this project is still under active development.

 .. toctree::
    :maxdepth: 2